Installation and Removal Guide

 IMPORTANT!
 Before inflating grab the tyre with two hands where the valve hole would be and manipulate the insert within to ensure it has not lodged itself tightly onto the valve.
 If you have a Pro insert this is doubly important as it can reduce the ability to remove air from the tyre once inflated.
 If you have already inflated and cannot remove the air from the tyre, remove the valve lockring and work the valve loose to deflate before repeating this step.

 Inflate your fitted tyre.
 If you have access to a compressor use it.
 If not, use a compressed air canister like an 'Air Shot' or similar.
-Don't worry if you don't have one, a good floor pump may suffice.
+Don't worry if you don't have one, a good floor pump may suffice but you'll need to pump fast!

 Pump fast!
 If you have a second or third pair of hands, reduce the volume of the tyre by squeezing it against the rim to aid in quick inflation and thus faster bead seating.